 Netboot the server installer via UEFI PXE on ARM (aarch64, arm64) and x86_64 (amd64)

-This document provides the steps needed to install a system via netbooting and the live server installer (Subiquity) in UEFI mode with Ubuntu 20.04 (or later).
+This document describes the steps to install a system via netbooting and the live server installer (Subiquity) in UEFI mode with Ubuntu 20.04 (or later).

-The process described here is applicable to both arm64 and amd64 architectures.
-The process is inspired by this Ubuntu Discourse post for legacy mode, which is UEFI’s predecessor.
-Focal (20.04, 20.04.5) and Groovy (20.10) have been tested with the following method.
+This process applies to both arm64 and amd64 architectures and is based on this Ubuntu Discourse post for legacy mode netbooting (UEFI’s predecessor).
+Focal (20.04, 20.04.5) and Groovy (20.10) have been tested with this method.

 Configure TFTP

-This article assumes that you have set up your TFTP (and/or DHCP/bootp if necessary, depending on your LAN configuration) by following the method described here.
-You could also build your own TFTP in this way if your DNS and DHCP are already well configured:
+This article assumes that you have set up your Trivial File Transfer Protocol (TFTP) (and/or DHCP/bootp if necessary, depending on your LAN configuration) by following the netbooting method for legacy mode.
+Alternatively, you can set up your own TFTP server as follows if your DNS and DHCP are already configured:

 $ sudo apt install tftpd-hpa